sorinlab/fah-data-analysis-automation/README.md

 # fah-data-analysis-automation
-This repository holds scripts used for automating the analysis process of Folding@Home data.
+This repository holds scripts used for automating and monitoring the analysis process of Folding@Home data.